SENIOR PRODUCT

 Impact

-Helped define the product foundation for Adept, a new training platform created within CBT Nuggets.
+Helped define the product foundation for learn.gg / LX2, a collaborative learning platform created within CBT Nuggets.

 Context